Safeguarding

 Sue Miller

-Welfare Officer Supporting
+Supporting

 Sue is one of our Welfare Officers at the club.
 As a club, we aim to have at least one of the Club Welfare Officers present at all of our events.
 Any disclosures are dealt with by David or Sue.
 We have to have two Club Welfare Officers in case they are required to deal with a disclosure which could be relating to one of them.
 This means one will take Lead over the other.

-If you need to speak to David over any concerns you have, or have seen please use the provided email address below.
+If you need to speak to Sue over any concerns you have, or have seen please use the provided email address below.
 None of the other committee members, rinks staff or coaches will see this information.
 All disclosures are dealt with by the Club Welfare Officer and BIS.